 Passport valid for travel to the US – Your passport must be valid for at least 6 months beyond your stay in the US (unless exempt by country-specific agreements).
 If your passport contains more than one person, each person who requires a visa must submit a separate application.

 Nonimmigrant Visa Application, Confirmation Page of Form DS-160 (For applicants from countries other than the United States)

 Photo — When completing the online Form DS-160, you will add your photo.
 Your photo must be from the last six months and be in the format described in the Photograph Requirements.

-A diplomatic note and/or travel instructions – This document confirms your status and official reason for visiting the United States in writing from an international organisation or NATO.
-The diplomatic note and/or travel orders submitted with any G or NATO visa application outside the United States, as well as any request to change into such visa status in the United States, must include the following information: the officers or employees name, date of birth, position and title, the international organisation or office where the individual will be serving, the purpose of travel, a brief description of his or her duties, travel date, and the anticipated return date.
+A diplomatic note and/or travel instructions – This document confirms your status and the official reason for visiting the United States in writing from an international organization or NATO.
+The diplomatic note and/or travel orders submitted with any G or NATO visa application outside the United States, as well as any request to change into such visa status in the United States, must include the following information: the officer or employees name, date of birth, position and title, the international organization or office where the individual will be serving, the purpose of travel, a brief description of his or her duties, travel date, and the anticipated return date.

 If an immediate family member is applying separately from the principal visa applicant, a copy of the principal visa holder’s visa and I-94 (front and back) is necessary.
 A photocopy of the principal visa applicant’s admission stamp can be sent to the family member applying separately if the principal visa applicant entered the United States after the automation of Form I-94 and his or her Arrival/Departure Record was prepared electronically.
 Alternatively, the main applicant can get a paper Form I-94 and provide it to the family member who is filing independently.

 It’s possible that you’ll need to provide more documentation.

 The NATO-2 visa is only awarded to qualified NATO officials, member state representatives, attaches, and their families.